Your Brand in Colour

 Famous Green Brands: Starbucks, Harrods, Spotify, Android, BP

 Serene and calming, blue is the colour of the mind.
 It conveys clarity and communication – which is perhaps why it proves so popular with social media platforms.
 The most universally favoured colour, blue is versatile in that its various shades can mean a variety of things.
 For example, while dark blue is associated with intelligence, stability and dependability, lighter tones are linked to creativity, serenity and optimism.
 But beware, as a cool colour, blue can also appear icy, distant or cold.

-Traditionally associated with femininity, romance and sentimentality, pink has found a new lease of life and is currently bang on trend.
-The rise of ‘rose gold’ millennial pink (a colour that has been labeled genderless) has seen products flying off the retail shelves while ‘Hot Pinks’ are said to fuel creativity and convey youthfulness, energy and fun.
-Tone is everything when choosing pink for your brand.
+Traditionally associated with femininity, romance and sentimentality, pink has found a new lease of life and is currently bang on-trend.
+The rise of ‘rose gold’ millennial pink (a colour that has been labelled genderless) has seen products flying off the retail shelves while ‘Hot Pinks’ are said to fuel creativity and convey youthfulness, energy and fun.
+The tone is everything when choosing pink for your brand.
 While subdued and muted hues are considered calming, romantic and delicate, brighter tones are passionate, vibrant and confident.

 Famous Pink Brands: Barbie, Benefit, T-Mobile, Victoria’s Secret